abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ### 04-20-13

 The work period is a good time for learning about how to let go.
-During these periods the mind is constantly thinking,*I have to do this and I have to do that and this needs to get done before I do that.* But when the mind lets go of that it's malleable and, as the Buddha said, "fit for work."
+During these periods the mind is constantly thinking, *I have to do this and I have to do that and this needs to get done before I do that.* But when the mind lets go of that it's malleable and, as the Buddha said, "fit for work."
 If we only meditate and don't challenge the mind with difficult and unpredictable situations, then the chances are the mind won't learn how to let go.
 What really trains us how to let go are the uncertain situations we are faced with.
-We might tell ourselves, *O**kay, today no matter what I do, no matter what anybody says to me, whether it's someone I don't like or someone I do, I'm going to let go no matter what.* And then, sure enough, as soon as we make that resolution, someone or something will come along and test us in a way we
+We might tell ourselves, *Okay, today no matter what I do, no matter what anybody says to me, whether it's someone I don't like or someone I do, I'm going to let go no matter what.* And then, sure enough, as soon as we make that resolution, someone or something will come along and test us in a way we